oceanhackweek/ohw-resources/docs/prep/git.md

 ## Git steps and workflows

+!!! note "Centralized vs Fork-Clone workflows"
-**Steps 1-5 focus on the Git "centralized workflow".
-We present it here as an illustration, but the workflow we recommend for use in OHW20 is the Git Fork - Clone workflow, discussed in Step 6 and discussed in the OHW20 pre-hackweek presentation on 8/6, [here](../tutorials/getting_started.md#pre-hackweek-tutorials), and recommended for use in OHW20.**
+    Steps 1-5 focus on the Git "centralized workflow".
+We present it here as an illustration, but **the workflow we recommend for use in OHW20 is the Git Fork - Clone workflow, discussed in Step 6 and discussed in the OHW20 pre-hackweek presentation on 8/6, [here](../tutorials/getting_started.md#pre-hackweek-tutorials).**

 ### 1. Create a project repository